jinshisai/imfits/docs/index.rst

 Installation
 =============

 The pip install is now available!
-For an easy installation, just type
+For an easy installation, just type on your terminal

 ::